Let's Get Lit: Essence Top 15 Picks For Summer 2024 | Essence

 Nothing says summer like a warm sunny day, a cool breeze, and a few good beach reads.
 And, Essence’s top 15 picks for summer are sure to exceed expectations.
-Whether you’re in the mood for a motivational faith-based book like Priscilla Shirer’s I Surrender All, or if you want to delve into historical fiction novels like Essie Chambers’ Swift River and Tiya Miles’ Night Flyer, Essence has you covered, and this list includes a diverse spectrum of genres that will surely keep you engaged and entertained all summer long.
+Whether you’re in the mood for a motivational faith-based book like Preston Perry’s How To Tell The Truth, or if you want to delve into historical fiction novels like Essie Chambers’ Swift River and Tiya Miles’ Night Flyer, Essence has you covered, and this list includes a diverse spectrum of genres that will surely keep you engaged and entertained all summer long.

 How To Tell The Truth by Preston Perry (May 21st, 2024)